xwmx/nb/README.md

         width="700">
 </p>

-Items in text formats can be edited within a terminal or GUI browser using the `edit` link on the item page or by opening the item with [`nb browse edit`](#browse) / [`nb br e`](#browse), which automatically resizes the form to fit the current terminal window:
+Items in text formats can be edited within terminal and GUI web browsers using the `edit` link on the item page or by opening the item with [`nb browse edit`](#browse) / [`nb br e`](#browse), which automatically resizes the form to fit the current terminal window: